jp-quant/daedalus/README.md

 ---

-## 💡 Why FluxForge?
+## 💡 Why Daedalus?

-The name represents the core mission: forging raw market "flux" (streaming data) into structured datasets.
-Like a forge transforms raw metal into refined tools, FluxForge transforms raw market data streams into clean, queryable datasets ready for research and trading.
+The name represents the core mission: like Daedalus, the master craftsman of Greek mythology who built the labyrinth, this system architects a sophisticated data labyrinth—transforming chaotic market streams into structured, navigable datasets.
+Just as Daedalus crafted wings from feathers and wax, we forge raw market data into refined tools for quantitative research and trading.

 ---

-**Ready to forge some market data?** 🔨
+**Ready to navigate the data labyrinth?** 🏛️

 ```bash
 python scripts/run_ingestion.py --source ccxt